niraami/dotfiles/.setup/guide.md

 > If no packages are specified to be installed, the  _base_  metapackage will be installed.

 This is the moment your installation... well.. actually becomes an installation.
-You can essentially install any and all packages from the [official repositories](https://wiki.archlinux.org/title/official_repositories) that you want now, but I'd recommend sticking to the most important ones for now.
+You can essentially install any and all packages from the [official repositories](https://wiki.archlinux.org/title/official_repositories) that you want now, but I'd recommend sticking to the most important ones.
 Here is the basic set of packages *that I think* most people will need:
 |        Name        |                                   Purpose                                  |
 |--------------------|----------------------------------------------------------------------------|
 | **base**           | Minimal package set to define a basic Arch Linux installation              |